 Example 3 End of life vehicles (ELV's) Scope The example provides guidance on the classification of any vehicle that is waste.

+The codes for End-of-life vehicles are found in sub-chapter 16 01:

+16 01 04 end-of-life vehicles

+AΗ

-The codes for End-of-life vehicles are found in sub-chapter 16 01: 16 01 04 end-of-life vehicles AH 16 01 06 e nd-of-life vehicles, containing neither liquids nor other hazardous components AN should be used to code waste cars, coaches, lorries, helicopters, planes, boats, ships, cycles and any other waste vehicle.
-It should equally be considered to include waste ns and similar. of an end-of-life vehicle is wider than the one given in the end-of life vehicles directive 1 some vehicles that will be appropriately coded by the LoW but not be obligated under 01 04 and 16 01 06 are obviously linked together but are not mirror entries.
-If a vehicle depolluted, such that all components that are hazardous have been removed, then it falls 6. ny hazardous liquids (like petrol, diesel, brake fluid or oil etc.) or other hazardous uch as batteries or switches containing mercury) then it is coded under 16 01 04. ne requirements for depolluting ELVs can be found on the Department for Business Skills (BIS) website 2 .
+16 01 06 end-of-life vehicles, containing neither liquids nor other hazardous components

+These entries should be used to code waste cars, coaches, lorries, helicopters, planes, boats, ships, tractors, motorcycles and any other waste vehicle.
+It should equally be considered to include waste trailers, caravans and similar.

+This definition of an end-of-life vehicle is wider than the one given in the end-of life vehicles directive1 so there will be some vehicles that will be appropriately coded by the LoW but not be obligated under

+The entries 16 01 04 and 16 01 06 are obviously linked together but are not mirror entries.
+If a vehicle has been fully depolluted, such that all components that are hazardous have been removed, then it falls under 16 01 06.

+If it contains any hazardous liquids (like petrol, diesel, brake fluid or oil etc.) or other hazardous components (such as batteries or switches containing mercury) then it is coded under 16 01 04.

+Guidance on the requirements for depolluting ELVs can be found on the Department for Business Innovation and Skills (BIS) website2.

 Example 4 Offensive waste from non-healthcare sources Scope This example provides guidance on the classification of a range of offensive wastes from municipal activities.
 This excludes offensive waste arising from healthcare activities by healthcare staff or self-care by patients.